Risks of hacking for a website

 An attacker can use it to redirect visitors to its own site.
 The effect will be visible as a decline in traffic.

-We can not verify it from the browser, use an FTP client (like Filezilla) to retrieve the file locally and view its contents.
+We can not verify it from the browser, use an FTP client (like FreeFTP) to retrieve the file locally and view its contents.
 It must conform to the local copy or the copy provided by default with a CMS.

 AdSense code replaced